 We intend to establish a nominating and governance committee that will be responsible for making recommendations to the board of directors regarding candidates for directorships and the size and composition of the board.
 In addition, the committee will be responsible for overseeing our corporate governance guidelines and reporting and making recommendations to the board concerning corporate governance matters.
-At that time, the composition and function of our nominating and governance committee will meet the requirements of the rules of the Nasdaq Capital Market, with which we will comply voluntarily.
+We intend to establish this committee following the election of our external directors and at that time, the composition and function of our nominating and governance committee will meet the requirements of the rules of the Nasdaq Market for U.S. domestic issuers, with which we will comply voluntarily.